 If you notice your cat is limping,it is always advisable to see a veterinarian as soon as possible.

 Your veterinarian will perform a physical examination of your cat and obtain a medical history from you, including when the limping began, was it sudden or has it progressed over a period of time?
 How old is your cat?
 Is the cat indoors or outdoors, has he had any recent accidents?
 Have you noticed any other symptoms in addition to the limping?

-- Carefully looking over the affected limb for signs of cuts or abrasions.
+Carefully look over the affected limb for signs of cuts or abrasions.

-- Blood tests to rule out disease such as Lyme disease.
+Blood tests to rule out diseases such as Lyme disease and anaplasmosis.

 This naturally will depend on what has caused the limping.
 It should be noted that you should never give human medication to your cat, that includes painkillers such as aspirin or ibuprofen.

 Rest while the strain heals and confine the cat during recovery to avoid further damage.